Notice of Pre-AIA or AIA Status

 determining a fitting function based on series expansion of the binarization function; and (Gong sec.
 1 “DSQ employs a series of hyperbolic tangent functions to gradually approach the staircase function for low-bit quantization (e.g., sign for 1-bit case), and meanwhile keeps the smoothness for easy gradient calculation.”
 The binarization is aproximated by a series of tangent functions.)

 Gong teaches claims 2, 9 and 16.
-The neural network training method of claim 1, further comprising determining a plurality of subfunctions based on the series expansion, wherein the fitting function comprises the plurality of subfunctions and an error function.
+The neural network training method of claim 1, further comprising determining the plurality of subfunctions based on the series expansion, wherein the series expansion is truncated to a finite number of terms.
 (Gong sec.
 1 “DSQ employs a series of hyperbolic tangent functions to gradually approach the staircase function for low-bit quantization (e.g., sign for 1-bit case), and meanwhile keeps the smoothness for easy gradient calculation.”
-The subfunctions are the tangent functions, the error function is included because the gradient is calculated and the gradient is a gradient of error.)
+The subfunctions are the tangent functions, the error function is included because the gradient is calculated and the gradient is a gradient of error.
+Gong eq 5, below, has a finite number of terms, Based on the asymptotic function ϕ, we can have our differentiable soft quantization (DSQ) function, approximating the uniform quantizer…”)

 calculating, in the backward propagation process, fourth gradients of the plurality of subfunctions with respect to the target weight;